Indonesia barred Cambodia's Rainsy from flight to Jakarta: airline

 But Rainsy was blocked in Paris from boarding a Thai Airways flight to Bangkok on Thursday.
 He then flew to Malaysia, saying he wanted to rally support for the Cambodian opposition in the region.

-Reporting by Liz Lee in Kuala Lumpur and Tom Allard and Stanley Widianto in Jakarta; Writing by Matthew Tostevin; Editing by Mark Heinrich
+Reporting by Liz Lee in Kuala Lumpur and Tom Allard and Stanley Widianto in Jakarta; Writing by Matthew Tostevin; Editing by Mark Heinrich and Toby Chopra